atinux/pjs/README.md

 ## Todo
 - Using daemonize for `pjs start` and `pjs stop`
+- Documentation with gitbook
 - Using `pjs` only for strating (port and folder is in config file, default to ./), port can be confiured via process.env.PORT
 - Stock sessions/ for file-session in .sessions/ + 403 urls when trying to access
 - Config WinstonJS log system
-- Add tests (start server on test/pjs/ + call request and check source code) + Travis + Codecov.io + Bithound (dependencies + code) + IssueStats.com
+- Add tests + jslint (start server on test/pjs/ + call request and check source code) + Travis + Codecov.io + Bithound (dependencies + code) + IssueStats.com
 - Central UI (only links to the modules): url/_ + Add basic auth on _ and _/*
 - UI for configuring PJS (url/_/config): Authentification, Server (default port, proxy, SSL, folder for public views), Upload (nbFiles, fileSize, folder), Sessions (Secret key, Store (Mongo/Redis/Memory/Files + config), Sockets (enable/disable + socket config file), Errors Handler (Winstog log files, Sentry config, etc.)
 - UI for configuring the Routes (url/_/routes): Router /api/users/:id -> render file api/users.pjs + add req.params inside REQ + FORM
 - UI for configuring the Node modules (url/_/npm): Listing installed modules, Install/Update/Remove (http://npmsearch.com/query?q=pjs&fields=name,version,repository,description,author)
 - UI for viewing/searching the logs (url/_/logs)
+- Finding a way of using the sockets and configuring them server-side (path of the file to use) + try/catch to avoid server error on startup
 - Video of presentation
-- Finding a way of using the sockets and configuring them server-side (path of the file to use) + try/catch to avoid server error on startup